Q: Am I going to feel anything?

 A: Unless you have been told otherwise, yes.
 Radiation therapy, in most cases, will not affect your daily life or routines.

 Q: Am I going to get the same treatment here as I would at a regional academic medical center?

-A: At the Center for Cancer Care we possess a state-of-the-art linear accelerator that rivals its most advanced competitors.
+A: At the Center for Cancer Care we possess a state-of-the-art linear accelerator.
 In the majority of cases, we are able to treat with the same effectiveness, accuracy, and with the same technology that a patient would find at a large facility.